The Time Guardian: Production

 Brian Hannant had been drawn to the rock formation at Wilpena Pound in South Australia while making Mad Max 2.
 This inspired him to write a script with John Baxter in the early 1980s.
-According to Baxter the script was originally called Time Rider, about a geologist who, while investigating magnetic anomalies around Wilpena Pound in South Australia, encourages a man from the future, who is a scout sent back in time to find a home for his people, pursued by the Jen-Diki tribe.
+According to Baxter the script was originally called Time Rider, about a geologist who, while investigating magnetic anomalies around Wilpena Pound in South Australia, encounters a man from the future, who is a scout sent back in time to find a home for his people, pursued by the Jen-Diki tribe.
 Baxter:

 [The] early scripts contrasted present and future lifestyles, and involved, in addition to the love story, and elegiac relationship between the girl and Prenzler, an old man in the nearby town who held the key to certain incidents in her future.
 There were elements of satire: conceived as descendants of contemporary polluters, our Jen-Diki were variously the remnants of a mining conglomerate or of a labour union.
 The modest action climax used a minimum of special effects.

 Hannant and Baxter received two Australian Film Commission grants and had their script optioned to two local production companies.
-They eventually sold it to Chateau Productions, and succeeded in raising finance from New World Pictures and with the help of Antony I. Ginnane at Hemdale.
+They eventually sold it to Chateau Productions, and succeeded in raising finance from New World Pictures and with the help of Antony I. Ginnane at Hemdale Film Corporation.
 According to Hannant the $8 million budget was raised in two days but of that $1 million went to brokers.
-The film obtained pre-sales worth $4.8 million to Hemdale Film Corporation.
+The film obtained pre-sales worth $4.8 million to Hemdale.

 Producer Tom Wilkinson said "Here at last was a special effects story that had originality, pace and a big idea.
 The waiting has been worthwhile.
-We wanted to make sure we had the right combination of leading actors and the right technical skills because those will be the real making - or unmaking- of the movie."
+We wanted to make sure we had the right combination of leading actors and the right technical skills because those will be the real making—or unmaking—of the movie."